We're hibernating for the week. We'll be back on January 3rd. Happy Holidays everyone!

 Cool on wire rack.
 When cool, cut into 2-inch squares; cut each square diagonally in half.
 Makes 32 cookies.

-LIFE'S LESSONS LEARNED: Like many gooey bars, Cheesecake Dreams cut most tidily after a good chill.
-Remember to wipe the knife with a damp cloth between cuts.
+LIFE'S LESSONS LEARNED: Like many gooey bars, Cheesecake Dreams cut most tidily after a quick freeze.
+If you line the pan with parchment, you can lift the whole batch out and cut on a board.